Enkitoria Community Dispensary Water Project – Kenya

 To repair the Enkitoria Community Dispensary tap, some of the old concrete will be removed, a new pipe will be fitted and new concrete will be placed around the pipes.
 While the old concrete is removed and the pipes of the Enkitoria Community Dispensary tap are exposed a T-pipe will be fitted.
 From this T, pipes will be run approximately 60 meters to the Mara Shiners Academy.
 At Mara Shiners Academy, a new tap will be constructed with a concrete wash basin (essentially a sink).

 The work will be done by the builder who constructed the Mara Shiners Academy.
-He has over ten years of experience and has proven, having done many construction and water related jobs in the area, that he is reliable and fair.
+He has over ten years of experience and has proven, having done many constructions and water-related jobs in the area, that he is reliable and fair.

 The project will be managed by the Peace Corps Volunteer, and his supervisor (who is responsible for starting the Enkitoria Community Dispensary, its water tap, and the other public water tap in town).
 They have also sought ideas and advice from the boards of directors for both the Enkitoria Community Dispensary and the Mara Shiners Academy in regard to this project.